-A rare project like his, which is very sentimental to masses, in essence, is a dare dream.
+A rare project like his, which is very sentimental to masses, in essence, is a daring dream.
 From a deeply revered book to a classic book that readers want to enjoy and treasure, Bibilotheca had managed to exceed its donation goal.
-An overjoyed Greene, accepts the fact that his success of the project is not a bed of roses.
+An overjoyed Greene accepts the fact that his success of the project is not a bed of roses.
 This budding entrepreneur has many lessons to teach.
 Let’s see what he has to offer.

 - Time management– Greene had begun the project in 2014, only to be ready with the product in 2016.
-This delay of two years with no prototype to present, leads to a mass dissatisfaction among the backers.
-The more- than-expected fund generated, made Greene believe that he has an amazing idea, little realizing that the demand will increase exponentially, only to be barricaded by the shortage of time to meet this demand.
+This delay of two years with no prototype to present leads to a mass dissatisfaction among the backers.
+The more- than-expected fund generated, made Greene believe that he has an amazing idea, little realising that the demand will increase exponentially, only to be barricaded by the shortage of time to meet this demand.
 In the same interview with 99U.com, Greene reveals “I am definitely responsible for the delays because I’ve added this more robust editorial approach with the updated translation.
 I didn’t have a great idea about how long it would take, and I’ve been wrong about how long it will take.”

 - Prepare for the best, plan for the worst– Once again citing the large donation he received, Greene warns about changing scenarios.
-He advises to be prepared for situations in which, one would barely collect fund needed and for a situation where one collects more than required fund.
+He advises being prepared for situations in which, one would barely collect fund needed and for a situation where one collects more than required fund.
 Plans must always be flexible enough to accommodate the best and the worst of situations and to take actions, accordingly.

 - Be ready to be drained financially- Greene admits to drawing $1000 every two weeks to help him sustain by paying bills and buying food.
 He lives by the mantra of ‘delivering a beautiful, alluring Bible’ to his loyal customers.
 He is not scared of walking out of this project empty handed, as long as his customers are satisfied.

 With Bibliotheca under production and with hundreds of copies already preordered, one must buckle up to witness the literary Renaissance of 21st century.
-This story is not only about refashioning a holy book, but is also an example of how varied are the interests of entrepreneurs.
+This story is not only about refashioning a holy book but is also an example of how varied are the interests of entrepreneurs.
 Let this story be an inspiration to venture into the unconventional fields and innovate the unimaginable.